White Lion: Breakup (1991–1992)

-Mike Tramp solo career

 Following Freak of Nature, Tramp began a solo career, releasing his debut album as a solo artist in 1998 titled Capricorn.
 The album featured former Freak of Nature bandmates, guitarist Kenny Korade and bass player Jerry Best.
 Former White Lion bass guitarist James LoMenzo performed backing vocals on the album.

 The song "Better Off" was released as Tramp's debut solo single and features his first solo music video.
 The album also features the singles "Already Gone", "If I Live Tomorrow" and "Take a Little Time".

-It would be five years before Tramp returned to the studio to record his follow-up album, Recovering the Wasted Years, during which time he would move to Australia, with the aim of raising his son away from the rigors of big city life and to plan his next career move.
-Recovering the Wasted Years was released in 2002 and featured the singles "Living a Lie" and "Endless Highway" both featuring live music videos.

-In 2003, Tramp followed-up with his third album, More to Life Than This, which Tramp once again produced himself but relied on producer/engineer Flemming Rasmussen (Metallica) to engineer and mix the sessions in his very own Sweet Silence Studios.
-The album's title track, "More to Life Than This", and "Don't Want to Say Good Night" were both released as singles.
-A music video made in Australia was released for the song "Lay Down My Life For You".

-Also in 2003, Tramp released the double disc live album Rock 'N' Roll Alive, which features Tramp performing live versions of songs from White Lion, Freak of Nature, and his solo albums.

-In 2004, Tramp released the solo album Songs I Left Behind.

-The new White Lion and legal issues
+The new White Lion (1999–2006)

 In 1999 after commencing his solo career, Mike Tramp, with all new musicians, also released Remembering White Lion, which featured new versions of some of White Lion's classic songs and started what would be a long battle to reform White Lion.

-In 2000, momentum for a new White Lion continued with the release of a second best of album titled White Lion Hits followed by an updated White Lion compilation titled The Essential White Lion.
+In 2000, momentum for a White Lion reunion continued with the release of a second best of album titled White Lion Hits followed by an updated White Lion compilation titled The Essential White Lion.

+In 2002 Tramp released his second solo album Recovering the Wasted Years and at the same time was attempting to reform the original White Lion.

-In October 2003, Tramp announced a White Lion reunion with the original members.
+In October 2003, following the release of Tramp's third solo album More to Life Than This, Tramp announced a White Lion reunion, without confirmation of who the lineup would be.

-This statement was quickly denied by the other former members.
 Later Tramp said that Vito Bratta wanted nothing to do with a reunion.
 With summer festivals in Europe already booked, Tramp attempted to put together a "new White Lion" featuring former members James LoMenzo and Jimmy DeGrasso, along with Warren DeMartini of Ratt.
 Vito Bratta filed suit claiming partial ownership of the name, and the tour was scrapped.
 Tramp later commented that despite his willingness, "There will never be an original White Lion reunion".

 In 2004 due to legal issues, the album Remembering White Lion was re-released under the new title Last Roar featuring the band name Tramp's White Lion.